ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/01Scout/index.md

 <div>

-NOTES: The requirements for Scout, Tenderfoot, Second Class, and First Class ranks may be worked on simultaneously;, however, these ranks must be earned in sequence.
+The rank requirements shown here are taken from the **2020 Scouts BSA Requirements** book and are official as of January 1, 2020.
+The requirements for Scout, Tenderfoot, Second Class, and First Class ranks may be worked on simultaneously;, however, these ranks must be earned in sequence.

-Alternate requirements for the Scout rank are available for Scouts with physical or mental disabilities if they meet the criteria listed in the Scouts BSA Requirements book.

 </div></div>